kwyxz/steamdeck/README.md

 ### Shell scripts

 Most shell scripts are helpers for ES-DE, some based off scripts coming with Emudeck, some other originals.
 The `fix-shaders-vertical.sh` script heavily uses MAME to find out what arcade games (cps1/cps2/naomi) use a vertical monitor in order to set FBNeo / Flycast and shader options appropriately.
 MAME doesn't need it as MAME automatically rotates the screen (and does not use the HyperSpaceMadness shaders).
+NOTE: newer versions of FBNeo / HSM attempt to do this rotation automatically and may cause issues.
+The `probe_vids.sh` script will check for corrupted video previews in your downloaded_media folder and log the failing ones in `probe_vids.sh.log` so you know which ones you need to re-scrape.

 ### Theme artworks